Bhool Bhulaiyaa 3: Plot

-In a mid-credit scene, Mandira reveals that she is actually ACP Rathore, a police officer whom Ruhaan had been trying to avoid, causing him to faint as everyone bursts into laughter.
+In a mid-credit scene, Mandira reveals she is actually ACP Rathore, the police officer Ruhaan has been avoiding, causing him to faint as everyone laughs.

 Production

 Casting

 Kartik Aaryan was cast as an alternate version of his role from Bhool Bhulaiyaa 2.
 On 12 February 2024, it was announced that Vidya Balan, who played Manjulika in the original Bhool Bhulaiyaa (2007), would play an alternate version of her character, by sharing a video of Instagram.
 On 21 February 2024, it was announced that Madhuri Dixit and Triptii Dimri would be joining the project.
 Rajpal Yadav, known for his role as Chhota Pandit in the previous films, will also return to reprise his role.
 The cast also features Vijay Raaz, Rajesh Sharma, Manish Wadhwa, Sanjay Mishra, and Ashwini Kalsekar.